ryanhayame/Stock-Trading-Web-App/README.md

 # Stock-Trading-Web-App
 ## Stock trading web application created with HTML, CSS, Javascript, Python, Flask, SQL, and the IEX Cloud API (a REST API)

+## Features:
-#### - Users register for an account using username and password, which they can then use to log in
+- Users register for an account using username and password, which they can then use to log in
-#### - Allows user to buy, sell, and quote stocks using real time data from IEX Cloud
+- Allows user to buy, sell, and quote stocks using real time data from IEX Cloud
-#### - Tables to view user transaction history and current portfolio
+- Tables to view user transaction history and current portfolio
-#### - Users can also add additional cash to their accounts using only valid credit cards
+- Users can also add additional cash to their accounts using only valid credit cards
-#### - Utilizes SQL database to store all user account and portfolio data
+- Utilizes SQL database to store all user account and portfolio data

 ## Screenshots
 #### Setting up using flask and API key